-10. Long Term Incentive Plan
+8. Long Term Incentive Plan

-The Company has adopted a long term stock incentive plan to provide incentives to its independent directors, employees of FIDAC and its affiliates, to stimulate their efforts towards the Company's continued success, long-term growth and profitability and to attract, reward and retain personnel and other service providers.
-The Incentive Plan authorizes the Compensation Committee of the board of directors to grant awards, including incentive stock options, non-qualified stock options, restricted shares and other types of incentive awards.
-The Incentive Plan authorizes the granting of options or other awards for an aggregate of the greater of 8.0% of the outstanding shares of its common stock, or 3.119.988 shares, up to a ceiling of 40.000.000 shares.
+The Company has adopted a long term stock incentive plan to provide incentives to its independent directors and employees of FIDAC and its affiliates, to stimulate their efforts towards the Company's continued success, long-term growth and profitability and to attract, reward and retain personnel and other service providers.
+The incentive plan authorizes the Compensation Committee of the board of directors to grant awards, including incentive stock options, non-qualified stock options, restricted shares and other types of incentive awards.
+The incentive plan authorizes the granting of options or other awards for an aggregate of the greater of 8.0% of the outstanding shares of the Company's common stock, or 14,175,776 shares, up to a ceiling of 40,000,000 shares.

-As of June 30, 2008, the Company has granted restricted stock awards in the amount of 1,301,000 shares to FIDAC's employees and the Company's independent directors.
-Of these shares, 32,300 shares vested and 4,768 shares were forfeited or cancelled during the quarter ended June 30, 2008.
-The awards to the independent directors vested on the date of grant, and the awards to FIDAC's employees vest quarterly over a period of 10 years.
+On January 2, 2008, the Company granted restricted stock awards in the amount of 1,301,000 shares to FIDAC's employees and the Company's independent directors.
+The awards to the independent directors vested on the date of grant and the awards to FIDAC's employees vest quarterly over a period of 10 years.
+Of these shares, as of March 31, 2009, 173,125 shares have vested and 19,147 shares were forfeited or cancelled.
+During the three months ended March 31, 2009, 32,225 shares vested and 1,267 shares were forfeited.